freedombird9/freedombird9.github.io/_posts/2015-12-25-ifttt-development.markdown

 that they don't miss anything by returning a list of events.

 <h4> Trigger Fields</h4>
 There is another term called **Trigger Fields**.
 It is the user inputs when he/she creates a Trigger.
-For examle, there's a Facebook Trigger called <strong style="color:#3BB9FF;">New status message by you with hashtag</strong>.
+For example, there's a Facebook Trigger called <strong style="color:#3BB9FF;">New status message by you with hashtag</strong>.
 The user needs to specify the name of the hashtag.
 Only when there is the specified hashtag in the user's status, will the Trigger fire.
 When IFTTT polls our API, the Trigger Fields will be passed to us in the POST body, and we should use it in our server logic to decide what to return.

 Trigger Fields can be either static or dynamic.
 Static ones don't need IFTTT to query our server.
 In the above example, the user can just type in a hashtag value himself.
-For drop down menue, we can provide a list of options in advance stored in our IFTTT development console.
+For drop down menu, we can provide a list of options in advance stored in our IFTTT development console.
 Dynamic ones, on the other hand, require IFTTT to poll our server to get the values for the user to choose.
 There is also a protocol specifies how IFTTT polls our server and how we should respond in their documentation.